getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 <IdentBase>          := PipelineTopic | Identifier | BuiltIn;

-(* SingleAccessExpr and MultiAccessExpr remain — used by special contexts (ExportNamedBinding, DestructureNamedDef, AssignmentExpr LHS, AtExpr's internal access) that take an identifier with an access tail directly, not via ChainExpr. *)
+(* SingleAccessExpr and MultiAccessExpr are used by special contexts (ExportNamedBinding, DestructureNamedDef, AssignmentExpr LHS, AtExpr's internal access) that take an identifier with an access tail directly, not via ChainExpr. *)

 SingleAccessExpr     := SingleAccessSeg (_ SingleAccessSeg)*;
 <SingleAccessSeg>    := DotIdentifier | BracketExpr;